GoogleCloudPlatform/cloud-hackathons/hacks/adk-ge/README.md

 ### Introduction

-A powerful agent is only useful if business users can easily access it.
+Our agent is only useful if business users can easily access it.
 Instead of forcing Sara to open a terminal or use a developer-focused console, we want to deliver this agent directly into the communication hub she uses every day: the *Gemini Enterprise* app.

 ### Description

-First create a new Gemini Enterprise app instance (use the 30-day trial option) and choose Google Identity model.
+First create a new Gemini Enterprise app instance (use the 30-day trial option) and choose Google Identity when setting up identity.

-Add our agent to the Gemini Enterprise app, and verify that the agent is available and functional from Gemini Enterprise app.
+Add our agent to the Gemini Enterprise app through the *Custom agent via Agent Runtime* option, and verify that the agent is available and functional from Gemini Enterprise app.

 ### Success Criteria